davewil/Ex_TicketBuddy/README.md

 ## Modular Monolith

-Bu
+Built to be hosted as a single application.
+Services communicate through in-process calls.

+## Microservices
-built with a distributed architecture designed to run locally.
+Built with a distributed architecture designed to run locally.
+The aim is to demonstrate a fully observable and decoupled system.
+Admittedly, the transactional outbox pattern is overkill.

-Key technologies/choices:
+## Key technologies/choices:
 - ASP.NET Core
 - Docker
 - RabbitMQ